bhakin/cse15l-lab-reports/CSE 15L Week 8 Lab Report 4.md

 ![output1](myoutput1.png)

-- My code fails the test because it was not able to detect the ucsd.edu link, but instead got url.com which is wrong.
+- My code fails the test because it was not able to detect the ucsd.edu link, but instead it got url.com which is not a valid.